Generic Name: diazepam (dye AZ e pam)

 How should I take diazepam?

 Diazepam should be used for only a short time.
-Do not take this medication for longer than 12 weeks (3 months) without your doctor's advice.
+Do not take this medicine for longer than 4 months without your doctor's advice.

 Do not stop using diazepam suddenly, or you could have increased seizures or unpleasant withdrawal symptoms.
 Ask your doctor how to safely stop using diazepam.